* Supported the legalization of marijuana

-Born in New York City in 1955, Kevin Zeese was active in the anti-war and civil-rights movements during his high-school years.
-He earned a BS in political science from SUNY Buffalo in 1977, and a JD from George Washington University Law School three years later.
+Born in New York City on October 28, 1955, Kevin Zeese was active in the anti-war and civil-rights movements during his high-school years.
+He earned a BS degree in political science from SUNY Buffalo in 1977, and a JD from George Washington University Law School three years later.

 In 1980 Zeese took a job as chief counsel for the National Organization for the Reform of Marijuana Laws (NORML), and from 1983-86 he served as NORML’s national director.
 From 1986-1989, he was an attorney with the Virginia-based law firm of Zwerling, Mark, Ginsberg and Lieberman.
 And from 1987-90 he was an adjunct professor at American University.

-Drug policy has been a major focus of Zeese’s work throughout his professional career.
-He is currently the president of Common Sense for Drug Policy, which favors decriminalizing the use of hard drugs and making them available through prescription.
+Drug policy was a major focus of Zeese’s work throughout his professional career.
+He served a stint as president of Common Sense for Drug Policy, an organization that advocated decriminalizing the use of hard drugs and making them available through prescription.
 Moreover:

-- He has spoken at legal seminars and testified before Congress on drug-related issues.
+- He spoke at legal seminars and testified before Congress on drug-related issues.

 - In 1995 he served as a consultant to Walter Cronkite in the production of the Discovery Channel special, The Drug Dilemma: War or Peace?

-- He has litigated cases involving the medical use of marijuana, the use of the military and national guard in domestic drug enforcement, the spraying of herbicides on marijuana, drug testing of government workers, and the right to privacy as it relates to the use of marijuana in one’s home.
+- He litigated cases involving the medical use of marijuana, the use of the military and national guard in domestic drug enforcement, the spraying of herbicides on marijuana, drug testing of government workers, and the right to privacy as it related to the use of marijuana in one’s home.

-- He has been a legal adviser to needle-exchange workers and medical marijuana patients who have been prosecuted.
+- He was a legal adviser to needle-exchange workers and medical marijuana patients who had been prosecuted.

 - He served on the executive committee of the Harm Reduction Coalition, a working group of drug users, needle-exchange providers, and advocates.

-- He was a board-of-directors member of the Drug Policy Forum of Texas, which contends that the War on Drugs has caused “a great deal of unintended damage to society.”
+- He was a board-of-directors member of the Drug Policy Forum of Texas, which claimed that the War on Drugs had caused “a great deal of unintended damage to society.”

-- He has been a board member of DrugSense, a group committed to ending drug prohibition.
+- He was a board member of DrugSense, a group committed to ending drug prohibition.

-- He co-founded the Drug Policy Foundation—now renamed the Drug Policy Alliance—which seeks to do away with drug prohibition; he was the organization’s vice president and founding counsel from 1986-94.
+- He co-founded the Drug Policy Foundation—later renamed the Drug Policy Alliance—which sought to do away with drug prohibition; he was the organization’s vice president and founding counsel from 1986-94.

 - He served on the Mayor’s Working Group on Drug Policy Reform during the tenure (1987-99) of Baltimore Mayor Kurt Schmoke.